 When we play a cheap card somewhere, we establish a presence onto that location and score some points.
 In exchange for this, we give up one potential slot in that location and a card in our hand.

 Through playing this card, we are either trying to get ahead on this location, in order to secure it later on.
 In this case, we would be playing a card that can contribute to the total count of the location.
-For example, Ant-Man is a 1-cost card that is able to reach a big enough number to help us win over the location.
+For example,

 The other method of establishing a presence is to entice the opponent to react and use cards in a location we don’t necessarily care about.
 In this case, we will play more utility cards, like Mantis for example, a card that can give us back a card, and reduce the price of playing one out of our hand.